kimkimjunjun/kimkimjunjun/README.md

 # Hi, I'm Junhwi Kim😁
 👨‍💻I'm a frontend developer passionate about building web applications.<br/>
 😊As a frontend enthusiast, I enjoy creating interactive and user-friendly web experiences.<br/>
-🙋‍♂My focus is on developing responsive and performant web applications
+🙋‍♂My focus is on developing responsive and performant web applications.